-If you face a dental emergency, give us a call immediately.
+If you face a dental emergency, give a call immediately to our emergency pediatric dentist near you.
 If you need urgent treatment after hours, you can call our emergency number.
 We are always here to assist when your child’s dental health is at risk.

-Below are tips to deal with urgent dental situations.
+Below are tips for dealing with urgent dental situations.
 You may want to display this list on your refrigerator or store it near your emergency phone numbers for easy reference.

 If your child has bitten a lip or tongue severely enough to cause bleeding, clean the bite gently with water and use a cold compress (a cold, wet towel or washcloth pressed firmly against the area) to reduce or avoid swelling.
 Give us a call to help determine how serious the bite is.